TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

 **1. How do I submit my macro placement solution?**

-- Email your code to mlacd2023contest@gmail.com with the heading "MLCAD 2023 Solution Code"
+- Email your code to mlacd2023contest@gmail.com with the subject "MLCAD 2023 Solution Code".
-- If your solution is completely in C++, you must provide source-code, compilation and execution instructions.
+- If your solution is entirely in C++, you must provide source code, as well as compilation and execution instructions.
-- If your solution uses python, you must provide a Docker container with a script that sets up your Python envirnoment, loads a benchmark design, and runs your macro placer to generate a macro placement solution file, "solution.pl" for us to evaluate.
+- If your solution uses Python, you must provide a Docker container with a script that sets up your Python environment, loads a benchmark design, and runs your macro placer to generate a macro placement solution file, "solution.pl," for us to evaluate.

 **2. How does a sample macro placement solution file look like?**
-- A sample macro placement solution file, sample.pl, is provided with each test case.
+A sample macro placement solution file, sample.pl, is provided with each test case.
 It is based on the ".pl" Bookshelf format.
 Please inspect it to learn about the format.

 **3. What hardware acceleration platform can I use?**
 You can use any hardware acceleration platform for training.
 However, for us to evaluate your solution, you must provide a version that works on a CPU platform.